 Australian and New Zealand Airlines

-Virgin Australia allows ebike with battery removed.
+Virgin Australia allows electric bikes with the battery removed.

 Cons – will be expensive over a longer period, may be hard to get in popular holiday spots, may not be able to get the exact type of bike you are looking for

 Sure, it may take a lot longer than you planned but if taking your bike is an important factor then this could be a consideration.
-For those based in the UK and Ireland you can catch a ferry to mainland Europe with your own car and drive.
+For those based in the UK and Ireland, you can catch a ferry to mainland Europe with your own car and drive.
 You can also catch the Eurostar from the UK either in your car from Folkestone or on foot in London or Folkestone.

 Cons – not possible for everyone, extra time needed for travel,

-If you are considering this as an option you will need to contact the likes of Fedex, DHL or UPS and discuss what is possible.
+If you are considering this as an option you will need to contact the likes of FedEx, DHL or UPS and discuss what is possible.
 There are no guarantees they will actually ship it for you and if they do it is likely to be at a premium cost due to the dangerous nature of the goods.

 Pros – you can still ride your own bike